SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 ## Start the application locally

 Open the project in your IDE.
-For the remainder of this course we will assume you are using Visual Studio Code.
+For the remainder of this tutorial, we will assume you are using Visual Studio Code.
 Please adapt accordingly if you are using a different IDE.

 To open the project go to _File > Open..._ and select the folder you just cloned from GitHub.